ChipJoker99/flag_scrapy/README.md

       2024-07-31 16:16:0807 - 3.
 FILE DOWNLOADED: gbr.svg in local/destination/folder

 ## Install Requirements
-In order to install requirements, run the script
+To install the libraries in the `requirements.txt` file, run the command:

-      python flag_scrape.py
+      pip install -r requirements.txt

 ## Notes
 - The script creates a `logs` folder to store log files.